Computing Funnels Using Numerical Optimization Based Falsifiers: Constructing using numerical optimization

 The use of NLP~\eqref{iter_NLP1} has two major advantages over only iterating NLP~\eqref{iter_NLP2} from random initial points.
 First, NLP~\eqref{iter_NLP1} directly checks for the existence of a counter-example, making it more efficient for this purpose, in our experience.
 And second, the result of NLP~\eqref{iter_NLP1} provides a much more useful starting point for NLP~\eqref{iter_NLP2} than random starting points.

-To enforce the termination of the loop between NLPs~\eqref{iter_NLP1} and~\eqref{iter_NLP2}, we update $\rho_k$ as $\gamma_1 P(x',t_k)$, where $x'$ is the found numerical solution of~\eqref{iter_NLP2} and $0<\gamma_1< 1$.
-To see that the loop must terminate after finitely many iterations, consider that there must be $\rho_k$ small enough such that no counterexample exists due to continuity of solutions of ordinary differential equations wrt. their initial conditions~\cite{Khalil} and the fact that $P(x,t)$ is positive definite.
+To enforce termination of the loop between NLPs~\eqref{iter_NLP1} and~\eqref{iter_NLP2}, we update $\rho_k$ as $\gamma_1 P(x',t_k)$, where $x'$ is the found numerical solution of~\eqref{iter_NLP2} and $0<\gamma_1< 1$.
+The loop must terminate after finitely many iterations, since there must be a $\rho_k$ small enough such that no counterexample exists due to continuity of solutions of ordinary differential equations wrt. their initial conditions~\cite{Khalil} and the fact that $P(x,t)$ is positive definite.
 It should also be noted that, in general, we do not have $\Sigma_{(x,t)}$ available in explicit form, and hence we must approximate it using numerical integration.

 After the end of the iteration between NLPs~\eqref{iter_NLP1} and~\eqref{iter_NLP2}, we try to extend the funnel from $t_k$ to the whole time interval $[t_k, t_{k+1}]$.
 For this we use linear interpolation between $\rho_k$ and $\rho_{k+1}$.
 Based on this, we would have to check condition~\eqref{main_condition} for all $t\in[t_k, t_{k+1}]$ and all $x \in L_{P, \rho}(t) + \tilde{x}(t)$.
 However, as mentioned in \cite{LQRtrees1,SOS_funnels}, this is not convenient to check due to dependency on time $t$.
 It is computationally far more efficient (for both SOS relaxation and our presented approach) to simply sample the time interval $[t_{k}, t_{k+1}]$ and to check the~condition discretely.
 Moreover, continuity arguments show~\cite{SOS_funnels} that provided that sampling is fine enough, no counterexamples to condition~\eqref{main_condition} may exist.